acodeninja/atom-yuml-generator/README.md

 You can either select a section of text in a document, or use a whole document as a source for rendering a diagram.
 Triggering a render is done by pressing ```ctrl-alt-p``` and then typing ```Yuml Generator: Generate```, alternatively you can press ```ctrl-alt-y```.

+The extension will work out what text you want to be parsed using the following rules:

+- If text is selected, this will be used
+- If the cursor is positioned between ` ```yuml` and ` ``` ` then the only that text will be selected
+- If none of the above rules come into play, then the whole buffer will be sent

 ![image][screenshot]

 [screenshot]:https://raw.githubusercontent.com/thejsninja/atom-yuml-generator/master/screenshot.png "Screenshot of yuml-generator in action"